Metrical Books - Death Records

 A few notes about this format:

-• The males and females who died are counted separately.
-For example, you may find that the 18th male is recorded on the same page as the 7th female for that book or year.
+- The males and females who died are counted separately.
+For example, the 18th male death of a year may be recorded on the same page as the 7th female for that book or year.

-• The month is usually written once above a date within that month for each page, with the new month being written lower on the page if there is a change partway through.
-If you do not immediately see a month listed, check the surrounding entries accordingly.
+- The month is usually written only once on each page, unless it changes before the page is full, in which case the new month is written lower on the page.
+If you do not immediately see a month listed, check the surrounding entries.

 The general concepts above also apply to Jewish records in the table/columns format, but the headings differ significantly.
 This is because, rather than using both pages to record data in Russian, the right-hand page records the same information as the left-hand page again, but in Hebrew.